-5 Reasons to buy a Harley Davidson Street Glide that no one talks about!
+5 Reasons to Buy a Harley-Davidson Street Glide

 Owning and Riding a Street Glide

-I have owned 31 motorcycles over my 49 years, this number includes 3 Harley Davidson motorcycles.
-After researching what the Harley Davidson Street Glide was about, I realized that although the most popular model Harley sells, the truth is the bike has a lot more going for it than anyone talks about.
+I have owned 39 motorcycles over my lifetime; this number includes three Harley-Davidson motorcycles.
+After researching what the Harley-Davidson Street Glide was about, I realized that although the most popular model Harley sells, the truth is the bike has a lot more going for it than anyone talks about.

-Here are the top 5 reasons people purchase the FLHX Street GLide:
+Here are the top five reasons people purchase the FLHX Street Glide:

-Ok, so we all know about these 5 items, but what about the REAL top 5 reasons this bike is so popular.
+Ok, so we all know about these five items, but what about the real top five reasons this bike is so popular.

-1) It is a Harley - so what does this mean?
+- It is a Harley, so what does this mean?
 It means that you will have thousands of ways to customize the motorcycle.
 A Harley is a classic modern motorcycle, and part of this cult following is that you can customize it for your style.
 Like chrome?
 You can put it on the fenders, handlebars, luggage rack, etc. And the clincher?
 You can find these on e-bay with many parts second hand and cheap!

-3) The motorcycle does great out on the highway, with a 6 speed transmission and available electronic cruise control, you can cover the miles.
+- The motorcycle does great out on the highway, with a 6-speed transmission and available electronic cruise control, you can cover the miles.
 Even if you never go touring, you will find the motorcycle is very comfortable with floorboards and a heel/toe shifter.
 It tracks the road very true, even in crosswinds, it is one of the most stable motorcycles out on the open road.

-4) It ISN"T a full touring motorcycle!
-In other words, you don't have the weight of having a trunk on the bike that is out in the wind, and brings the center of gravity up higher.
-The Street Glide also doesn't have the leg protectors that add weight, and don't have the same air flow for keeping you cool on those warm days.
+- It isn't a full touring motorcycle!
+In other words, you don't have the weight of having a trunk on the bike that is out in the wind and brings the center of gravity up higher.
+The Street Glide also doesn't have the leg protectors that add weight and don't have the same airflow for keeping you cool on those warm days.

-5) It rattles, pukes, stumbles, and at idle vibrates like the engine is falling apart...but is so smooth and has the right rumble as you go down the road.
-The most impressive part of the Harley and the Street Glide, is the engine has the character of an old school motorcycle, in that it makes mechanical noise.
-Once underway, it smooth's out to be the modern motorcycle that is pretty much trouble free with normal maintenance.
+- It rattles, pukes, stumbles, and at idle vibrates like the engine is falling apart...but is so smooth and has the right rumble as you go down the road.
+The most impressive part of the Harley and the Street Glide is the engine has the character of an old school motorcycle, in that it makes mechanical noise.
+Once underway, it smoothes out to be the modern motorcycle that is pretty much trouble free with normal maintenance.